Skip to content

 Color drenching works by removing visual stop signs.

 When the walls, ceilings, trim, and doors share one hue, the room reads as volume instead of decoration.
 Corners soften.
-Proportions feel intentional.
+Proportions feel more intentional.
 The space gets quiet, the good kind of quiet.

 “A color drenched room doesn’t feel dramatic to me.
 It feels resolved.
 Like the space finally stopped arguing with itself.”